-2.77 Redefining low-level library functions to enable direct use of high-level library functions
+2.77 Redefining low-level library functions to enable direct use of high-level library functions in the C library

 If you define your own version of FILE, your own fputc() and ferror() functions, and the stdout object, you can use all of the printf() family, fwrite(), fputs(), puts() and the C++ object std::cout unchanged from the library.
 Example 2-9 and Example 2-10 on page 2-98 show you how to do this.
-Consider modifying the system routines if you require real file handling.
+However, consider modifying the system I/O functions instead of these low-level library functions if you require real file handling.